GPO

 It's best practice to enable the policy Delete Cached copies of roaming profiles that truncates a local user profile from disk to free up disk space after a user logs off a computer.
 With Windows 7 this stuff can be cached locally for some time, but the performance reasons are still the same.

-With version 15 Google seems to have published the very first version of Google Chrome for Business that seems to work in an Enterprise environment with Roaming Profiles and redirected AppData folders.
+With version 15 Google seems to have published the very first version of Google Chrome for Business that at least starts up/opens in an Enterprise environment with Roaming Profiles and redirected AppData folders.
 Yes - You have read correctly - they are at version 15 and this is the first version that may work.
 They claimed in december 2010 with Version 11 that Chrome is Ready for Business.
 The only thing that was ready - was a very limiting MSI wrapper that is not a full-fledged MSI setup.
 These version 11 was not ready for Business and the only important functionality was the installation to %ProgramFiles% folder, but this does not make Chrome ready for Business.
 It's still only a suxxx MSI wrapper around the normal installer and as one example - it does not allow you to customize the icon folders.